CalionVarduk/LfrlAnvil/readme.md

 Obviously, there is a lot of "reinventing the wheel" and potentially weird tinkering happening here, but the point of this project isn't necessarily to add anything new to the table.

+### Documentation

+Technical documentation can be found [here](https://calionvarduk.github.io/LfrlAnvil/index.html).

-Following is the list of individual projects, in no particular order (click on the links to see their respective readme files):
+Following is the list of all individual projects, in no particular order (click on the links to see their respective readme files):
 - [LfrlAnvil.Core](./src/LfrlAnvil.Core/.docs/readme.md)
 - [LfrlAnvil.Chrono](./src/LfrlAnvil.Chrono/.docs/readme.md)